1972 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of the 1972 Nickel

 The 1972 Jefferson Nickel has a total mass of 5 grams, a diameter of 21.21 millimeters, and a thickness of 1.95 millimeters.
-The coin is composed of 75% copper and 25% nickel, with a smooth edge design.
+The coin is composed of 75% copper and 25% nickel (it contains no silver), with a smooth plain edge.

 The 1972 nickel was minted at three locations: Philadelphia (no mint mark, 202,036,000 coins), Denver (D mint mark, 351,694,600 coins), and San Francisco (S mint mark, 3,260,996 proof coins only).
 The mint mark appears below the date on the obverse side of the coin.